 The Financial Times Reports

 Additional reports like those by The Financial Times made Wirecard file various criminal complaints for market manipulation.
 On February 8, 2019, Singapure police raided Wirecard Asia Pacific offices.
 Munich's public prosecutors investigated FT reporters until September 2020.
-When FT stood by their allegations, Wirecard hired KPMG to prepare a 2019 financial review.
+When FT stood by their allegations, Wirecard appointed KPMG to prepare a financial review of 2019.
 KPMG couldn't make definite statements about Wirecards businesses.

 On June 18, 2020, Wirecard finally admitted there was 'insufficient evidence of available bank balances in trust accounts in the Philippines', amounting to a whopping 1.9 billion Euros simply missing.
 Braun was put into custody, Marsalek since disappeared.
-In October 2020, the German Bundestag decided to investigate the matter, showing that high-ranking German politicians were informed early about red flags at Wirecard.
+From October 2020 on, a German Bundestag committee investigated the matter, showing that high-ranking German politicians were informed early about red flags at Wirecard.